kids-first/kf-cbioportal-etl/README.md

 # Outline on ETL for converting data from cavatica and data service to pedcbioportal format
 In general, we are creating upload packages converting our data and metadata to satisfy the requirements outlined [here](https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats).
-Further general loading notes can be found in this [Notion page](https://www.notion.so/d3b/Cbioportal-Study-Load-SOP-58812479fabe4d2fa9f72242e331b5ee)
+Further general loading notes can be found in this [Notion page](https://www.notion.so/d3b/Cbioportal-Study-Load-SOP-58812479fabe4d2fa9f72242e331b5ee).
+See [below](#collaborative-and-publication-workflows) for special cases like publications or collaborative efforts
 ## Software Prerequisites

 + `python3` v3.5.3+